 - Lemon juice: brings out the rest of the flavors and balances the sweetness and starchiness of the recipe.

 - All-purpose or cake flour: using them with baking powder is a way to control the amount of leavening.
-But you can use a cup of self-rising flour if it's all you have.
+You can also use a cup of self-rising flour if it's all you have.

 - Baking powder: make sure it's not expired.